 Don’t use large, old zucchinis for anything other that baking, stuffing or longer cooking.
 Try to use the smaller, younger veggies whenever possible.

 TIP: Use older zucchinis in your fruit juices.
-They make the most amazing juice combined with cucumbers, apples, carrots, and summer fruits etc.
+They make the most amazing juice combined with cucumbers, apples, carrots, and summer fruits.

-There are a couple of ingredients that you may not be familiar with.
+There are a couple of Indian techniques and ingredients that you may not be familiar with.
+They are explained here.

 Prep time: 5 mins